 Water is composed of a single atom of oxygen and two atoms of hydrogen.
 That’s why it’s called H2O.
 These atoms exist as two charged ions in water.
 Hydrogen is a positively charged ion; the other Hydrogen ion is connected to the Oxygen ion to form a negatively charged hydroxide ion.

-The purification process for window cleaning removes all mineral and particulate impurities from the water allowing it to evaporate without leaving any trace deposits behind.
-No squeegees or other drying methods are needed for this spot free result.
+The purification process for window cleaning removes all mineral and particulate impurities from the water, allowing it to evaporate without leaving any trace deposits behind.
+No squeegees or other drying methods are needed for this spot-free result.

-Reverse Osmosis Systems
+Reverse Osmosis (RO) Systems

 Water is forced through a semi-permeable membrane that blocks anything larger than a water molecule.
 By doing this, reverse osmosis removes approximately 95% of the impurities in the water, and usually all of the naturally occurring minerals.
 Mineral content in water improves the pH of the water.
-When you remove the minerals, you are creating a partially acidic water.
+When you remove the minerals, you are creating heavily acidic water.

-When the pure water is applied to a surface, the water is seeking out dirt to bond with, as the water tries to return to its more natural state.
+When pure water is applied to a surface, the water is seeking out dirt to bond with, as the water tries to return to its natural state.
 (There is no source of 100% pure water that occurs naturally anywhere on the planet).
 The rinse step washes away the dirt that is now bonded with the water molecules and suspended in the water.
-Because the dirty water is replaced with clean, pure water – and there’s no dirt left for the water to bond with – when water does what comes NATURALLY (evaporate), you’re left with a clean, static, spot, streak free surface.
-It’s simple chemistry, and physics at work.
-We can no more defy the science behind pure water as we can fall up.
-Pure water works, the science backs it up.
+Because the dirty water is replaced with clean, pure water – and there’s no dirt left for the water to bond with – when water does what comes NATURALLY (evaporate), you’re left with a clean, static, spot, streak-free surface.
+It’s simple chemistry and physics at work.
+Pure water works, and science backs it up.

 Find equipment for Pure Water cleaning at our WaterFed® page.